nerdoutlook/alx-pre_course/0x01-git/README.md

-This is the readme for this directory.
+This is the readme document.

-Adding new text(update from website)